IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 1. To view the message, hover over the IBM Bluemix DevOps Services status icon.
 ![Error message on service hook.][14]
 1. Resolve the error according to the GitHub message.
-1. To verify that the fix worked, choose one of the following options:
-   a.
-Commit and push another change.
-   b.
-From the service page for IBM Bluemix DevOps Services, click **Test service**.
+1. To verify that the fix worked, commit and push another change or from the service page for IBM Bluemix DevOps Services, click **Test service**.
 ![GitHub Test service button][16]
 1. Verify that there are no errors by checking the status icon again.
 ![Status icon without errors.][15]